 When people sit on their sofa and pontificate about Mr. Musk’s Powerwall, I wonder if they knoweth of whom they speaketh.
 This bloke started off as the founder of PayPal, a little company that you may or may not have used.
 He sold Paypal and used the money to send the first commercial vehicle to the international space station with a load of supplies.

 “Ah but the bloke obviously doesn’t know much about solar!”

 He’s the chairman of America’s largest solar power supplier, Solar City.
 He’s the boss of Tesla Motors -if you haven’t seen one yet, you soon will.
 In his spare time, he’s working on the Hyperloop, a transport system in which passengers are loaded into pods and fired through vacuum tubes at over than 600mph.
-The man rich beyond rich and he’s stupidly smart.
+The man is rich beyond rich and he’s stupidly smart.
 He dreams up things that can’t be done, then does them.
-One of his goals in life if to sort out the global energy problem.
+One of his goals in life is to sort out the global energy problem.
 It’s probably not irrational to back him.

 The Tesla Powerwall has divided the solar industry.
 It seems some confused Elon Musk for a fabled version of William Wallace.
 The return on investment is not quite there on current electricity charges in Brisbane.
-However buying a Powerwall is not just about a return on investment – it’s about dreaming a dream.
+However, buying a Powerwall is not just about a return on investment – it’s about dreaming a dream.
 It’s buying into a vision that we can fundamentally change the way we use Electricity.
-No doubt there has been integration teething issues with the SolarEdge, and the PowerWall has made adjustments to the noise.
+No doubt there have been integration teething issues with the SolarEdge, and the PowerWall has made adjustments to the noise.
 But Musk knows what he is doing.
-With the second generation Powerwall soon to be available and the recent release of the integrated StorEdge inverter, we have already come a long way.
-It’s the beginning of an energy revolution lead by a leader with an impressive resume.
+With the second-generation Powerwall soon to be available and the recent release of the integrated StorEdge inverter, we have already come a long way.
+It’s the beginning of an energy revolution led by a leader with an impressive resume.
 You only have one chance to be the first person you know to join the energy storage revolution.